nazgul26/PHPRecipebook/README.md

 <h4>Setup Directions for all</h4>
 * Ensure you have the following PHP Modules installed: mcrypt, gd.
 And mysql, pgsql or your DB.
 * Create a new database to store the application in. i.e. recipebook
-* Edit Configuration DB Configuration Settings <app install dir>/Config/database.php to match your database settings.
+* Edit Configuration DB Configuration Settings <app dir>/Config/database.php to match your database settings.
+* Edit <app dir/Config/core.php and set your language if other than English.
+Go to translations below if not available.
 * Make the <app install dir>/temp folder in the application writable for web user.  example:
     - sudo chown -R apache.apache tmp
   If you don't make <app install dir>/tmp writable by the web user the app will not run!